miladyboy/wingman/docs/Tasks.md

 To-Do (Rest)
 [ ] Save memories based on what it sees in photos or what I say.
-(Hard) [ ] Registering should give some feedback and a notice to verify email.
-(Small) [ ] Upload user chats to mimic their style.
+(Hard) [ ] Upload user chats to mimic their style.
 (Mid)
 [ ] Build a React Native app for mobile.
 (Hard)
 [ ] Integrate Cypress or Playwright for automated E2E testing.
-(Hard) [ ] Integrate Taskmaster for task management.
-[ ] If I'm uploading Tinder photos, extract and save tags/info from the description and profile.
+(Hard) [ ] If I'm uploading Tinder photos, extract and save tags/info from the description and profile.
 [ ] Agregar un favicon
-[ ] Add a custom nickname to the thread based on the initial message and image.
-(Small)(Fix) [ ] Setup CI environment
+[ ] Setup CI environment
-[ ] Fix automated test suite
 [ ] Make image work with cmd + v (small)
 [ ] The bot seems to lose track of things as the conversation grows.
 Improve.
+(Hard)(Important) [ ] Add Stripe integration for payments.
+[ ] Build the next version of my task manager.
+[ ] Test the entire backend
+[ ] Setup E2E testing
+[ ] Fix frontend tests
+[ ] Tell it to use Tailwind for styling.
+[ ] Generate a style guide or template.

+Today
-(Hard)(Important) [ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
+[ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
 (Mid)(Important)
 [ ] It shouldn't always give me 2–3 suggestions.
 Sometimes one is fine, or just a regular reply.
-[ ] Add Stripe integration for payments.
-[ ] Fix the deployment as it's failing for some reason in vercel and render.
-[ ] Build the next version of my task manager.
-[ ] Need to handle large images because it times out with 400 error.
+[ ] Add a custom nickname to the thread based on the initial message and image.
+(Small)(Fix) [ ] Registering should give some feedback and a notice to verify email.
+(Small) [ ] Need to handle large images because it times out with 400 error.
 Make images smaller maybe.

 Doing
-[ ] Test the entire backend
-[ ] Setup E2E testing
-[ ] Fix frontend tests
+[ ] Fix the deployment as it's failing for some reason in vercel and render.

 Done
 [x] Add a complete project rule teaching the LLM to use Github.